roots/trellis-cli/README.md

 3. Put the unarchived binary in your `$PATH`
 4. Run `trellis --autocomplete-install` to install shell autocompletions

-Note: only OSX builds are tested so far.
+Note: only macOS (darwin) builds are tested so far.

-Homebrew support is coming soon!

 ## Usage